Peachy-Njenga/Flappy-Bird/README.md

 # Flappy-Bird
-A remake of the popular Flappy game
+A remake of the popular Flappy bird game